A Reformulation of the Riemann Hypothesis: The polylogarithm,

-The analytic continuation of the zeta function to the complex half-plane can be achieved using the Dirichlet eta function, as below: \\ which is valid in the only region that matters to the zeta function's non-trivial zeros, the critical strip.
-The exception to this mapping are the zeros of $2^{1-k}-1$, which are also zeros of $\eta(k)$, thus yielding an undefined product.\\
+which is valid in the only region that matters to the zeta function's non-trivial zeros, the critical strip.
+The exception to this mapping are the zeros of $1-2^{1-k}$, which are also zeros of $\eta(k)$, thus yielding an undefined product.\\

 For the purpose of studying the zeros of the zeta function, we can focus only on $\eta(k)$ and ignore its multiplier.
-The below should hold whenever $\Re{(k)}>0$:
+The below should hold whenever $\Re{(k)}>0$,